timm/tested/README.md

 few exemplar rows
 (found via selection[^olv]), described using just  a few most informative columns (found via feature selection [^li17]).

-> The best thing to do with data is throw most of it away.

 [^kamvar03]: Kamvar, Kamvar and Sepandar, Sepandar and Klein, Klein and Dan, Dan and Manning,